glueops-rip/glueops-dev-old/docs/github-app.md

 ---
 id: github-app
-title: Create the GitHub App
+title: Create GitHub App
 type: tutorial
 ---

+# Creating your GitHub App

 The GlueOps Platform utilizes a GitHub App to access your GitHub Organizations to provide the following services: